bantoinese83/GeoPyTools/README.md

 1. Fork the repository and create a new branch for your feature or bugfix.
 2. Write tests for your changes and ensure all tests pass.
 3. Submit a pull request with a clear description of your changes.

+## Roadmap

+We have a roadmap to let users know what's planned next.
+Here are some of the upcoming features:

+- Support for additional geocoding APIs
+- Asynchronous versions of functions
+- Performance optimizations for bulk calculations
+- Real-life examples and use-case scenarios

 ## License